Permanent supportive housing: Denver, CO

 - Hundreds of people served: From 2016 to 2020, 346 people were served in total by the expanded permanent supportive housing program.
 At maximum capacity, the program served 250 people at a time.

 - Evidence of success drives public investment in services: After seeing strong preliminary results among individuals receiving services from the SIB, Denver invested directly in services for 75 additional people.
-In FY2021, the City has continued to provide service contracts while waiting for the final SIB outcome data.

 Through the early 2010s, the cost of housing in Denver (CO) rose dramatically.
 This contributed to a rise in chronic homelessness in the area, with 852 people experiencing chronic homelessness in 2015.
 With few housing or health services available or accessible, people experiencing chronic homelessness experienced a range of negative health outcomes and had frequent interactions with law enforcement.
 The city was spending millions of dollars every year arresting, jailing, and providing health services to this population with little improvement in the situation.